Armchair-Engineering/armchair-docs/src/app/docs/components/extruders/vz_hextrudort/page.md

 ## Flat Mount

 {% callout type="warning" %}
-This extruder is not compatible with Breakneck
+This variant is not compatible with Breakneck
 {% /callout %}

 ### BOM